 - The J-1 professor/research scholar is leaving the U.S. and will not be pursuing the J-1 program objective.
-In this case, the J-1 Scholar Notice of Departure form must be submitted, indicating the IC should end the J-1 program.
+In this case, the J-1 Scholar Notice of Departure request must be submitted, indicating the IC should end the J-1 program.
 In this case, the 24 month bar will go into effect.

 - If none of these situations apply, the academic department should write a letter describing the situation.
 The research scholar/professor must arrange an appointment to meet and discuss it with an IC advisor (please do not visit during walk-in advising or fill out a Notice of Departure form).

-Procedures to Follow to Obtain Continuing Program Out-of-Country Authorization
+Procedure to Follow to Obtain Continuing Program Out-of-Country Authorization

 Responsibilities of the Exchange Visitor

 - Continue to maintain status and comply with the regulations of the Exchange Visitor program.

 - Report to department administrator any changes in purpose, activities, or dates as indicated in this request form.

 - Failure to maintain status will cause the SEVIS record and DS-2019 to be inactivated, compromising eligibility to participate in the Exchange Visitor program and return to the U.S.

 - Maintain a permanent (foreign) and current (last residential address in the U.S.) address in Wolverine Access and update within 10 days of any change.